Do you measure self care by what you’ve done?

-The ideal self care fills us up to over flowing so we share with the world from our surplus not our substance.
+The ideal self care fills us up to over flowing so we share from our surplus not our substance.
 If the doing of self care feels like its taking even more from our ever emptying cup we need stop and pay attention.

 Only when we have to

 Sadly many of us only tend to our self care when we have to.
-We wait until a dribble remains in our cup and then we do it.
-We have an early night, say no to a night out, squeeze in a swim or a walk and then off we go again.
+We wait until a dribble remains in our cup.
+Then we have an early night, say no to dinner out, squeeze in a swim or a walk and off we go again.

 The problem is this happens repeatedly, it’s boom and bust, a yo yo existence which never fills us up.

 Running on Empty

 Another version is to run on empty.
 Like watching the low fuel light we pray we’ll get wherever we’re going.
 Then we plan to stop for a refill.